-The main town of Greek islands is often called or referred to as the ‘Chora', and on Milos that town is Plaka.
-I actually visited here on the last day, and in a way, it felt like saving the best for last.
+The main town of Greek islands is often called or referred to as the “Chora”.
+On Milos island, that town is Plaka, and it’s up on a hill.

-Like many Choras, Plaka on Milos has narrow cobbled streets, and side alleys just begging to be explored.
-There are plenty of shops here for anyone wanting to buy a souvenir or two, and Plaka is also the best place on Milos to watch the sunset.
+Like most of the main towns on the Cyclades, Plaka in Milos has narrow cobbled streets, and side alleys just begging to be explored.
+There are plenty of shops here for anyone wanting to buy a souvenir or two, and a few restaurants and cafes.

 The Catacombs and Theatre